-- i.
+i.
 All Two Rivers employees will be paid during periods of required school closure.
 All benefits will continue uninterrupted.
-If you have benefits questions, please continue to use hr@tworiverspcs.org to contact the HR Team. - c.
+If you have benefits questions, please continue to use hr@tworiverspcs.org to contact the HR Team.

+- c.
 COVID-19 Emergency Leave Policy Annually, employees will be granted five (5) days of COVID leave that is not deducted from PTO if the following conditions are met: - i.
 Employee has tested positive for COVID-19. - ii.
-Employee submit positive test results to hr@tworiverspcs.org with their name and date printed on the positive test result. - All regular policies regarding absences are still in effect.
+Employee submit positive test results to <a href="https:// - iii.
+All regular policies regarding absences are still in effect.
 Employees must notify the supervisor and submit a request in the payroll management system. - iv.
 If an employee needs to quarantine beyond five (5) days, they may use PTO or may work remotely with supervisor approval. - 1.
 Level I and Level II Essential Employees that are ineligible for telework (Remote Work & Telework Policy) may work up to a half day (4 hours) remotely while in quarantine.

-V. Safety
+W. Safety